aerdei/ocp-4-priv-azure-arm-pipelines/README.md

 ## Connectivity
 The current deployment assumes no public connectivity to the cluster API and relies on user defined routing.
 There will be no public endpoints created.
 This also means that the agent deploying the cluster has to be on the VNET and must be able to resole the Azure Private DNS Zone records.
 It is possible to deploy networking resources that allow connection to the VNET from and node connectivity to the internet.
-This makes it possible to deploy the cluster and test it without user defined routing or more advanced networking setups in place.
+This makes it possible to access the cluster.
 To connect to the VNET, do the following:

 Generate certificates for the point-to-site VPN access discussed in the [Azure documentation](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert#generate-certificates-1), for example: